clnstrt/cleanstart-containers/containers/jre/sample-project/java-web/README.md

-# 🚀 jre Web Application
+# 🚀 JRE Web Application

 A complete jre web application built with Spring Boot that demonstrates user management with SQLite database, web interface with Thymeleaf templates, and REST API endpoints.